vikasmalik22/CarND-Vehicle-Detection/README.md

 The pipeline is trained only to detect car and non-car images on the dataset provided which would not be sufficient to detect vehicles not present in that dataset.

 The pipeline can most likely fail where there are small window scales because they produce more false positives.
 The oncoming cars are the issue in this case and also distant cars.
 This is visible in the output video where we see the cars being detected in the lane in oncoming direction.

+Also, since the pipeline to process the images is optimized for this track, it might fail to detect cars properly in other tracks.
+Need to check on this.

 I think given the time, I would want to use the neural network approach to detect the cars.